MarvinHoffenkamp/blogr/README.md

 # Blogr
 [![Bootstrap][Bootstrap.com]][Bootstrap-url] [![Laravel][Laravel.com]][Laravel-url]
-A small personal blogging platform, built on Laravel 10 and Bootstrap 5.
+A small personal blogging platform, built on Laravel 10 and Bootstrap 5 (though the idea was to use TailwindCSS).
 Currently work in progress.
 Plan is to expand and perfect it over time.

 ## Progress:
 - [x] Building posts